 - Their duties include the following:

-- Supplying the correct protective clothing
+- Supplying the correct protective equipment and clothing

 - Training all staff